Information about helping to protect your child during separation and divorce and when co-parenting.

 Family Dispute Resolution, known as FDR or Family Law Mediation, provides practical help to work out parenting agreements and to review them as your children grow or your situation changes.

-The problem is that sometimes the conflict has been too high and the standard mediation process offered by services is not suitable.
-If mediation is considered to be not a suitable process due to safety concerns or refusal a Section 60i Certificate is issued and people can go to court.
-In most cases you don’t want to go straight to court.
-It is stressful, expensive and will only make your relationship with your co-parent worse.
+This may be for you if family dispute resolution has been considered to be not a suitable process due to safety concerns or refusal.
+Even if a section 60i Certificate has been issued, you don’t have to go to court.
+The court process is stressful, expensive and will only make your relationship with your co-parent worse.